AgilTec/cadenero/README.md

 https://github.com/AgilTec/cadenero/wiki/Bug-reports

+To submit the bug or issue go to: https://github.com/AgilTec/cadenero/issues

 If you found a security bug, do *NOT* use the GitHub issue tracker.
 Send an email to the maintainers listed at the bottom of the README please.

 ### Contributing